 Our authorized capital consists of 480,000,000 shares of common stock and 1,000,000 shares of preferred stock.
 Our preferred stock may be designated into series pursuant to authority granted by our Second Amended and Restated Certificate of Incorporation (the "Certificate of Incorporation"), and on approval from our board of directors (the "Board of Directors" or "Board").
-166,364 shares of preferred stock have been designated as Series A Convertible Preferred Stock, par value \$0.0001 per share (the "Series A Preferred Stock"), 166,364 shares of preferred stock have been designated as Series B Convertible Preferred Stock, par value \$0.0001 per share (the "Series C Preferred Stock"), and 166,364 shares of preferred stock have been designated as Series C Convertible Preferred Stock, par value \$0.0001 per share (the "Series C Preferred Stock" and together with the Series A Preferred Stock and Series B Preferred Stock, the "Convertible Preferred Stock"), in each case which are convertible into shares of common stock upon the occurrence of certain events.
-The Board of Directors, without any action by our common stockholders, may designate and issue additional shares of preferred stock in such classes or series as it deems appropriate and establish the rights, preferences and privileges of such shares, including dividends, liquidation and voting rights, subject to the limitations of the Convertible Preferred Stock as further described in the risk factor titled "Holders of the Convertible Preferred Stock have certain voting and other rights that may adversely affect holders of our common stock."
-The rights of holders of our common stock.
+166,364 shares of preferred stock have been designated as Series A Convertible Preferred Stock, par value \$0.0001 per share (the "Series A Preferred Stock"), 166,364 shares of preferred stock have been designated as Series B Convertible Preferred Stock, par value \$0.0001 per share (the "Series B Preferred Stock"), and 166,364 shares of preferred stock have been designated as Series C Convertible Preferred Stock, par value \$0.0001 per share (the "Series C Preferred Stock"), and together with the Series A Preferred Stock and Series B Preferred Stock, the "Convertible Preferred Stock"), in each case which are convertible into shares of common stock upon the occurrence of certain events.
+The Board of Directors, without any action by our common stockholders, may designate and issue additional shares of preferred stock in such classes or series as it deems appropriate and establish the rights, preferences and privileges of such shares, including dividends, liquidation and voting rights, subject to the limitations of the Convertible Preferred Stock as further described in the risk factor titled "Holders of the Convertible Preferred Stock have different interests from and vote their shares in a manner deemed adverse to, holders of our common stock."
+The rights of holders of other classes or series of stock that may be issued could be superior to the rights of holders of our common stock.
 The designation and issuance of shares of capital stock having preferential rights could adversely affect other rights appurtenant to shares of our common stock.